cybrkyd/british-english-language-tools/README.md

 * Cambridge Dictionary (dictionary.cambridge.org)

-In addition to the above, various online sources and publications are regularly sampled to keep the list relevant and up-to-date.
+In addition to the above, various online sources and publications are regularly sampled to keep the word list relevant and up-to-date.

 ### Inclusion Rules